Tour of closed shop fronts in Clermont

 Street art is often temporary, and the paintings on this tour are likely to change over time.

 Many thanks to Franck Ferrer ( Such'art association) who helped me complete this description.
-Such'art was originally a route (with a section in common with this walk) highlighting the artistic sites of the central plateau of Clermont, but street art works have been added.
+Such'art was originally a route (with a section in common with this hike) highlighting the artistic sites of the Clermont central plateau, but to which street art works have been added.

-The name Such'art comes from Suc or Suchet, which means summit in old Auvergne.
+The name Such'art comes from Suc or Knoll, which means summit in old Auvergne.
 SUC (Sommet Urbain Clermontois) is also the name of the association.

-In the historic centre, particularly around the Notre-Dame-de-l'Assomption Cathedral, you will notice some beautiful fountains on Place du Terrail, Place Royale, Rue des Petits Gras, and also at the intersection of Rue Georges Clemenceau and Boulevard Léon Malfreyt, and at the Rond-Point Desaix.
+In the historic centre, particularly around Notre-Dame-de-l'Assomption Cathedral, take note of some beautiful fountains on Place du Terrail, Place Royale, Rue des Petits Gras, and also at the intersection of Rue Georges Clemenceau and Boulevard Léon Malfreyt, and at Rond-Point Desaix.

-Look up to discover the beautiful architecture of Clermont's historic centre, ranging from medieval to Art Deco.
+Look up to discover the beautiful architecture of Clermont's historic centre, ranging from medieval to Art Deco styles.

 At the end of your walk, stroll through the Jardin Lecoq to discover its fountains and beautiful trees.

-The Halle aux Blés will become the new home of the FRAC in 2023.
+The Halle aux Blés, which will become the new home of the FRAC in 2023.

 Reviews and comments